Chandana8590/Weather_analysis_data/README.md

 🔁 Step-by-Step Process

-🌦 OpenWeather API    -> Fetches real-time weather data for multiple cities.
+🌦 OpenWeather API

+Provides weather data.

+🔗 EventBridge

-🔗 EventBridge       -> Detects when new data is available and triggers the flow.
+Detects when new data is available and triggers the flow.

-🧠 Lambda (1st)      -> Fetches and processes the weather data.
+🧠 Lambda (1st)

+Fetches and processes the weather data.

-🪣 S3 + 📘 DynamoDB -> Data is saved in S3 for storage and in DynamoDB for structured access.
+🪣 S3 + 📘 DynamoDB

+Data is saved in S3 for storage and in DynamoDB for structured access.

-📊 DynamoDB Stream   -> Lambda (2nd) When DynamoDB is updated, it triggers another Lambda function.
+📊 DynamoDB Stream → Lambda (2nd)

+When DynamoDB is updated, it triggers another Lambda function.

-📥 Lambda (2nd) → S3  -> This Lambda stores transformed data into S3 again.
+📥 Lambda (2nd) → S3

+This Lambda stores transformed data into S3 again.

-🔑 IAM + Integration Gears -> Provides secure access between S3 and Snowflake using roles.
+🔑 IAM + Integration Gears

+Provides secure access between S3 and Snowflake using roles.

+📩 SQS

-📩 SQS              -> Notifies Snowflake when new data is in S3.
+Notifies Snowflake when new data is in S3.

-📤 External Stage + Snowpipe  -> Snowflake reads the file from S3 via the external stage, and Snowpipe loads it automatically.
+📤 External Stage + Snowpipe

+Snowflake reads the file from S3 via the external stage, and Snowpipe loads it automatically.

+❄️ SnowflakeDB

-❄️ SnowflakeDB    ->  Data is stored in a Snowflake database.
+Data is stored in a Snowflake database.

-📈 Power BI  -> Uses Snowflake data to create dashboards and visual reports.
+📈 Power BI

+Uses Snowflake data to create dashboards and visual reports

 - `lambda_function.py`: Python Lambda code to fetch weather data